-JAZZ PROGRAM OVERVIEW
+JAZZ STUDIES OVERVIEW

 The Georgia Tech Jazz Program, under the direction of Dr. Chip Crotts, provides a great opportunity to study one of America’s greatest and most unique art forms.
 The Jazz Ensembles explore music from the late 1920’s through the present day, including works by composers such as Duke Ellington, Bill Holman, Sammy Nestico, Charles Mingus and Pat Metheny.
 Emphasis in these groups is focused on ensemble playing and the art of improvisation, an essential element in jazz tradition.

 In conjunction with the Ferst Center for Performing Arts, students also receive opportunities for clinics and masterclasses with jazz musicians who perform on campus as part of their yearly series.
-Guests of the Jazz Program in past years have included Arturo Sandoval, Earl Klugh, Maynard Ferguson, Roger Ingram, Mace Hibbard, Dimitri Vassilakis, Joe Gransden, Dan Wall, Melvin Jones and Jon Faddis, among others.
+Guests of the Jazz Program in past years have included Arturo Sandoval, Earl Klugh, Maynard Ferguson, Roger Ingram, Dimitri Vassilakis, Joe Gransden, Dan Wall, Melvin Jones and Jon Faddis, among others.

-GTJE/GTJC CONCERT SCHEDULE
+GTJE/GTJC CONCERT SCHEDULE (SAMPLE PROGRAMS)

-The GT Jazz Ensemble performs 4-5 concerts per year, while the Jazz Combos perform 2-3 concerts each year.
+The GT Jazz Ensembles performs 4-5 concerts per year, while the Jazz Combos perform 2-3 concerts each year.
 Both jazz ensemble and combos are also requested at numerous institute and award ceremonies for performance throughout the academic calendar year.
 Below are sample programs from recent Jazz Ensemble and Jazz combo Concerts.

-Students can earn humanities credit by participating in the Jazz Ensemble and Combos, provided they meet the requirements listed in your Georgia Tech Catalog.
-Each semester will earn you one (1) Humanities credit towards your total count as determined by the Institute.
+Students can earn humanities credit by participating in the Jazz Ensembles, as well as general elective credits by performing in one of our Combos, provided they meet the requirements listed in your Georgia Tech Catalog.
+Each semester will earn you one (1) credit towards your total count as determined by the Institute.

 Course Name: Jazz Ensemble